UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.rst

       - You can start the Julia kernel in the upper right corner!

-   .. tab:: PDC (missing Jupyter from terminal)
+   .. tab:: PDC (not fully tested successfully)

-      - Since Jupyter and a web browser is missing on the compute nodes, we need to find another solution here
+      - Since Jupyter and a web browser are missing on the compute nodes, we need to find another solution here.
       - Below are the steps that would be nice if we got working!

       First start an interactive session